Sheila Bhatia

-Biography
+Early life and education

 Sheila Bhatia was born on 1 March 1916 in Sialkot in British India, in present-day Pakistan.
 After securing a BA degree, she graduated in education (BT) and started working as a teacher of mathematics in Lahore, involving herself with the Indian freedom struggle.

+Career

-Later she moved to Delhi where she founded the Delhi Art Theatre.
+After involving in Indian freedom struggle, she moved to Delhi where she founded the Delhi Art Theatre.
 She also worked with the National School of Drama as the head of the acting department.
 Bhatia's debut production was Call of the Valley, a musical.
 That was followed by over 60 productions, such as Heer Ranjha (1957), Dard Aayega Dabe Paon (1979), Sulgada Darya (1982), Omar Khayyam (1990), Naseeb (1997), Chann Badla Da, Loha Kutt, Ghalib Kaun tha and Nadir Shah in Punabi and Qissa yeh aurat ka (1972), Hawa se hippy tak (1972), and Yeh ishq nahin asan (1980) in Urdu.
 A follower of Faiz Ahmed Faiz, Bhatia also has 10 publications to her credit including the poetry anthology, Parlo Da Jhakkarh (1950).